Ipatinga massacre: The trigger

 On the night of October 6, around 10:15 pm, trucks carrying workers away were stopped by security guards near the company's gate for a search.
 The workers' lunch boxes were opened and liters of milk were spilled.
-Every day, the workers were entitled to a bag with 250 ml of milk and a French bread, which were often taken home and shared with the family.
+Every day, the workers were entitled to a bag with 250 ml of milk and a French roll, which were often taken home and shared with the family.
 It was raining that night and there was a riot, resulting in some workers being trampled by the horses of the soldiers covering the action.
 At the end of the inspection, before the truck continued with the workers, there were cries that the Central Office would be destroyed.

 Around 11 pm, an electrician was attacked by police forces after a group close to him resisted orders to dissolve a gathering of people in the Santa Monica (now Horto neighborhood) lodge.
 Acquaintances of the electrician fought back with kicks and arms and managed to restrain the security guards, who left but promised to take revenge.
 Fearing new police attacks, the residents of Santa Monica improvised barricades with furniture and drums.
 Some armed themselves with sticks and iron.
 At first there were no plans to attack the police forces, only to defend themselves.
 The confrontation had been alerted to Robson Zamprogno, special delegate of the Ipatinga village and Cavalry Captain, who had been informed that the situation was out of control and needed reinforcement.
 According to statements of those involved in the police investigation, the arrival of the cavalry, shortly before midnight, would have culminated in dozens of beatings, home invasions, and people shot, among residents and police officers both in Santa Monica and in the nearby Chicago Bridge housing.
 About three hundred people were arrested.
 Later, the power was cut off.